Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Light, flavorful snacks or meals.

-Refreshing non-alcoholic drinks made from blended fruits, flowers, or seeds with water and sugar.
+Refreshing non-alcoholic drinks made from blended fruits, flowers, or seeds having water and sugar.
 Licuados are fruit smoothies with water or milk.

 Mexico's iconic agave spirits, neat or in cocktails.
 Michelada is a savory beer cocktail with lime and chili rim.